gloaysa/lgg/README.md

 - Use the `--on` flag to view all entries for a given date.
 - Use the `--from` flag to view all entries from the give day til today.
 - Use the `--to` flag in combination with `--from` to view all entries in a range.
+- Use the `--tags` flag to search for one or more tags within all your entries.

 > [!NOTE] The current implementation assumes the user won't try and crashed their own computer.
 > If you provide a `--from` flag with a date very away in the past (01/01/01), you'll be waiting a while.